aquafox/debuggame/README.md

 # Debug
-RPG game with deck building mechanics
+RPG game with deck building mechanics!

 ## Technical Overview
 Used this [tutorial](http://gamedevelopment.tutsplus.com/articles/how-to-build-a-jrpg-a-primer-for-game-developers--gamedev-6676) to do the game state stack explained in it. (class IGameState)

+###Maps
+Maps are made using [Tiled](http://www.mapeditor.org/).
+Support for tmx is being coded, [tmxparser](https://github.com/andrewrk/tmxparser) is the library being used.
+Support for encrypted tmx files too.

 ## Dependencies
 ### Local Dependencies